Free Robotics Course For Gifted Girls

 Did you know?

-By the age of six, children start to classify jobs as male and female.
+By the age of six, children begin to categorise jobs as either male or female.
 By 13, they rule out careers that don’t fit with gender stereotypes.
 And 60% of girls aspire to stereotypically ‘female’ jobs by the age of 16.
 In Australia, women make up 28% of the STEM workforce, with only 14% in engineering.

-There is a visible gender disparity in the STEM workforce as well as at higher education across the globe.
-Decreasing the gender disparity in those fields will provide more opportunity for women to generate a decent income, as well as encourage professional environments that are safer and more productive for women.
+There is a visible gender disparity in the STEM workforce, as well as in higher education, across the globe.
+Reducing the gender disparity in these fields will provide more opportunities for women to earn a decent income, as well as foster professional environments that are safer and more productive for women.

 So, what can we do about it?

-We decided to start a new FREE project intended to inspire, engage and empower girls into computer science, engineering and related fields.
+We decided to start a new free project intended to inspire, engage, and empower girls in computer science, engineering, and related fields.
 The program is meant for students with high intellectual potential who will be immersed in a class of their intellectual peers.

 The gifted students will be part of an elite girls-only team called THE RAYS.
 The free program will run every Tuesday from 4 to 5 pm during school terms at Thebarton Community Centre.

 The girls will start by learning the basics of Robotics, which include Computer Science, Electrical Engineering and Mechanical Engineering.
-On completion, they will work on advanced Robotics projects and will participate in RoboCup, First Lego League (FLL) and World Robot Olympiad (WRO) competitions.
+Upon completion, they will work on advanced Robotics projects and participate in RoboCup, First Lego League (FLL), and World Robot Olympiad (WRO) competitions.

 Due to current restrictions, the class will be limited to 10 people.
-If the number of candidates will exceed the capacity, we will organise a STEM exam to select the best students.
-A waiting list will be available, as well.
+If the number of candidates exceeds the capacity, we will organise a STEM exam to select the best students.
+A waiting list will also be available.

 Admission conditions: